Components in Nordcraft

 • Workflows: Internal logic and behavior

-• Contexts: Communication with ancestors and descendants without intermediaries
+• Contexts: Communication with ancestor and descendant components or elements

 Data encapsulation

 Components in Nordcraft encapsulate their data, meaning that variables, APIs, and other internal aspects of one component are not accessible by other components.
-At first, this isolation may seem limiting, but it's an essential design principle that helps maintain order as your application grows in complexity.
+This ensures that components:

 • Have clear boundaries and responsibilities

-• Can be modified internally without affecting other parts of the application
+• Can be modified internally without affecting other parts of the project

 • Are easier to understand, as their behavior depends only on their own code and inputs